 - Any supporting evidence/documentation

-If the tenant fails to show up for the eviction hearing, a default judgment will be announced in your favor.
+If the tenant fails to show up for the eviction hearing, it's likely the judge rules a default judgment in favor of the landlord.

 Step #4: Writ of Execution

 If the landlord files for eviction and the process works in their favor, this is the tenant’s final notice to move out of the rental premises and states a date determined by the court.
 If the tenant has not vacated by the court-appointed date, Sheriff’s deputies will appear at the rental unit and forcefully remove them, thereby carrying out the eviction.

 This is commonly referred to as “the lockout date” because the Landlord can have the locks changed at this time.

 If you're the landlord of a rental property in California, it’s challenging but very important to be up to date on local landlord-tenant laws.
 Tenants who do not live up to their end of the lease agreement (including refusing to pay rent, partaking in illegal activity, etc) are subject to eviction.